Raising the salary threshold for work permits

 What’s the status of the proposal?

-It was passed as law on November 30th 2022, and is due to come into force on September 1st 2023 (January 1st 2023 for affected staff at foreign embassies).
+It was passed as law on November 30th 2022, and came into force on September 1st 2023 (January 1st 2023 for affected staff at foreign embassies).

 Tighten asylum legislation to ‘minimum level’ allowed in EU